ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 Overall, I am happy with how it works and ready to move on.

-### A generic event detector (ready for your use)
+## A generic audio detector

 I noticed at this point that nothing I have done so far has anything to do with dogs and barking.
 Being noncommital is a great quality in a codebase because it creates flexibility.
-So this may be useful to anyone with their own applications, I created a well-polished timepoint in the codebase.
+So this may be useful to anyone with their own applications, I created a well-polished branch of the repository that can be used for generic audio event detection.
+I reorganized everything into this single file so after installing `numpy` and `pyaudio`, you are ready to rumble:

 ```python
 #! /usr/bin/env python